osteele/hackingthelibrary.org/src/pages/posts/4-webhooks-twilio-and-ngrok.md

 number.update(sms_url="https://twilio-gateway.herokuapp.com/sms_callback")
 ```

-The next section will replace step #2 with something that is more efficient
+The next section replaces step #2 with something that is more efficient
 during development.

-## Pro Tip: Using ngrok to avoid deployment
+## Pro Tip: Using `ngrok` to avoid deployment

 The edit/deploy-to-web/test cycle, that's required to test a webhook using steps
 (1-2) above, is slow.
 It's generally faster to do as much on your development